miguelfcardoso/Minesweeper-Game-React-JavaScript/README.md

 📄 License

-This project was developed solely for academic purposes as part of the Scripting Languages course (IPL – 2023/2024).
+This project was developed solely for academic purposes as part of the Scripting Languages course (LS – 2023/2024).